Article 1. General points

 Article 2.
 Contractual documents

-The order form, these GTP, their appendices and the STP constitute the entirety of the commitments existing between the Parties.
+The order form, the commercial proposal and/or any other document of an equivalent nature, as well as their annexes, these GTP and any STP constitute the entirety of the commitments existing between the Parties.
 They cancel and replace any previous verbal or written undertaking relating to the purpose of the contract.

 Article 3.
 Prices

-Unless stipulated otherwise in the order form, prices are fixed and final.
+Unless otherwise stipulated in the order form, the commercial proposal and/or any other document of an equivalent nature, the prices are fixed and final.

-In the event of any difference between the prices invoiced and the prices fixed on the order form, the invoices shall not be accepted and shall be returned to the Supplier and/or Service-provider.
+In the event of any difference between the prices invoiced and the prices fixed on the order form, the commercial proposal and/or any other document of an equivalent nature, the invoices shall not be accepted and shall be returned to the Supplier and/or Service Provider.

 Article 4.
 Terms and conditions of payment